Top Office Architects

 The Omnia Group Architects, founded in 1993, delivers an exceptionally broad range of creative architectural solutions to residential and commercial clients in the greater Philadelphia region.
-From their offices in nearby Hatboro, Omnia’s portfolio includes a long list of helping to develop office spaces in and around Philadelphia.
-The firm has a fluency in many high-end architectural tools, including Autocad, Revit and 3D modeling and building information modeling.
-They are lead by principals and co-founders Gene Grimaldi and Brian Mann.
-Mann holds degrees in design, engineering, and management from the University of Pennsylvania.
-Grimaldi, RA, American Institute of Architects (AIA) member, National Council of Architectural Registration Boards (NCARB) member, graduated from Temple University.
+Omnia’s portfolio includes a long list of office and commercial spaces in and around Philadelphia.
+The firm has fluency in many high-end architectural tools, including Autocad, Revit and 3D modeling and building information modeling.
+Founding Partners Gene Grimaldi and Brian Mann are both advocates of green architecture, and have been practicing architects for more than 20 years.

 The Omnia Group Architects designed the office space for the Hatboro Federal Savings Bank at the old Bank Building at 221 South York Road in Hatboro.
-Originally built in 1874, Omnia Architects’ goal was to convert the old building into a new, modern office building, while still maintaining the historic character of the original.
+Originally built in 1874, the firm made a plan that would modernize the building without compromising its historical character.
 The firm’s architectural and interior design team worked to blend the old with the new in this adaptive reuse.
 Re-using the hidden architectural treasures helped to maintain the historic architectural integrity.
-Highlights include the stone wall inside the front conference room and the 12-foot in diameter wooden ring of trim that now adorns the second floor office ceiling area.
+Highlights include the stone wall inside the front conference room and the 12-foot in diameter wooden ring of trim that now adorns the second-floor office ceiling area.
 The trim previously decorated a demolished dome in the original 1920s expansion.
 The interior strong metal frame of the original bank’s money safe door outlines the entrance to the kitchen-break-dining area.

 About OTTO Architects

-Located in suburban Philadelphia in Jenkintown, Pennsylvania, Otto Architects LLC provides architecture, interior design, sustainable design, product and furniture design, and graphic design services for a variety of both public and private clientele.
-The firm is lead by Principal Joshua Otto.
-Otto is Registered Architect and LEED Accredited Professional and is licensed in Pennsylvania, New Jersey, Connecticut, and Maryland and holds an NCARB Certificate.
-Prior to founding Otto Architects, he worked at Brett Webber Architects, GBQC Architects, and Roger Ferris + Partners.
-He holds a Master of Sciences in Advanced Architectural Design from Columbia University and a Bachelor of Architecture from the University of Kentucky.
-Otto has has served on AIA Philadelphia’s Board of Directors and co-chairs the AIA Philadelphia Design Committee.
-He is also the co-founder and coordinator of the Philadelphia Emerging Architecture Prize.
-He and his firm have won numerous awards, including the 2016 Storefront Challenge for Best Design, a finalist for the 2016 Restaurant Design Awards, a 2015 AIA National Emerging Professionals Exhibition, a 2014 James Beard Foundation Finalist for Outstanding Restaurant Design Award, a 2014 AIA Pennsylvania Emerging Professional Award, and a 2014 Remodeling Design Grand Award.
+Located in suburban Jenkintown, Otto Architects LLC provides architectural and interior design services for commercial and residential clients.
+Principal Joshua Otto is an architect who also practices in four other states.
+Prior to opening his eponymous firm, Otto worked for the prestigious Roger Ferris + Partners and Brett Webber Architects.
+He is an active member of the local AIA and has served on its Board of Directors and was the co-chair of its design committee; he is also the co-founder and coordinator of the Philadelphia Emerging Architecture Prize.
+Otto and his firm have won numerous awards, including the 2016 Storefront Challenge for Best Design, a finalist for the 2016 Restaurant Design Awards, a 2015 AIA National Emerging Professionals Exhibition, a 2014 James Beard Foundation Finalist for Outstanding Restaurant Design Award, a 2014 AIA Pennsylvania Emerging Professional Award, and a 2014 Remodeling Design Grand Award.

 Krieger + Associates